Hip fracture - discharge

-Ask your doctor or physical therapist about using a stationary bicycle and swimming as extra exercises to build your muscles and bones.
+Ask your doctor or physical therapist about when to start using a stationary bicycle and swimming as extra exercises to build your muscles and bones.

 Try not to sit for more than 45 minutes at a time without getting up and moving around.

 - Do not sit in low chairs that put your knees higher than your hips.
 Choose chairs with arm rests to make it easier to stand up.